dhritix1999/CodingCallengeE-CommerceAPI/README.md

 ![schema](https://user-images.githubusercontent.com/50911194/123851320-18098e80-d92c-11eb-812a-e2265ed433be.PNG)

 ### Step 2
-Following the Spring Boot architecture, my project includes the following packapges **Model**, **Repository**,**Service**,**Controller** ,and **DTO**
+Following the Spring Boot architecture, my project includes the following packapges **Model**, **Repository**, **Service**, **Controller** ,and **DTO**

 * Model - This is the domain, has all the entities related to our system
 * Repository - Contains the interfaces through which we access and manage the models.
 * Service - these are application services, where I call the repositories to perform different tasks (eg: calculating the sum of the checkout products)
 * Controller - Rest Resources, this has the RESTful API's (eg: POST /checkout )
-* DTO - Data Transfer Objects, to hold objects that will be derialized and deserialized.
+* DTO - Data Transfer Objects, to hold objects that will be derialized and deserialized. (eg for Response Body, price)

 ### Step 3 - Logic
 I took in an Array of Strings from the Requests Body and then called upon the **getTotalBill()** function that creates a Map of the Product Id and the number of occurences.
-For each entry Set I will then do the calculation for the total sum of each product, in which i will apply the discount for the applicable ammount of products.
-Finally, we get a total sum which the Post function will return a ResponseEntity with the Bill DTO which has the price and a HttpStatus of 200 O.K.
+For each entry Set I will then do the calculation for the total sum of each product, in which I will apply the discount for the applicable ammount of products.
+Finally, we get a total sum which the Post function will return a ResponseEntity with the Bill DTO which has the price and a HttpStatus of 200 OK.

 ## Testing and Results
 For testing I tested both the controllers and the repository.